 Once we are happy with the sensor, we will typically arrange a video call with you to show how it works before shipping it.
 This is when your testing process starts.

 The metal body (typically aluminum or steel) used to measure the torque would normally be some existing part of your design.
 We can assist you in finding the optimal placement for the strain gauge(s) and how to shape the metal for best performance.
 We have seen most of the common ways to do e-bike drive trains already, and that is likely similar to what you are trying to do.

-We prefer to have you do the design, manufacture, and supply of the mechanical parts including the metal body.
+Preferably, you do the design, manufacture, and supply of the mechanical parts including the metal body.
 If needed we can also arrange to have that designed and manufactured locally.